Consumer Medicine Information

 The capsules contain a white to off-white powder.

-Each ORFADIN capsule contains 2 mg, 5 mg, 10 mg and 20mg nitisinone.
+Each ORFADIN capsule contains either 2 mg, 5 mg, 10 mg, and 20 mg of nitisinone.

 It also contains the following inactive ingredients: